JustinBeckwith/justinbeckwith.github.io/_posts/2015-01-04-comparing-go-and-dotnet.md

 There's more great stuff coming in [C# 6.0](http://msdn.microsoft.com/en-us/magazine/dn802602.aspx).

 With Go - I found most language features to be... well... missing.
 It's a really basic language - you get interfaces (not the way we know them), maps, slices, arrays, and some primitives.
-It's very minimal - and this is by designed.
+It's very minimal - and this is by design.
 I was surprised when I started using go and found a few things missing (in no order):

 - Generics
 - Exception handling